Welcome to today's edition of the Rush 24-7 podcast.

 What?

-What nice that they did that?
+Not nice that they did that?

-Don't you just it's not nice that Time magazine did.
+It's not nice that Time magazine did.

-Now the elephant happens to be the GOP mascot, right?
+Now, the elephant happens to be the GOP mascot, right?

-Have you ever seen Time magazine call Obama a jackass, which is their mascot.
+Have you ever seen Time magazine call Obama a jackass, which is their mascot?

 So obviously they have an out here.

-Come on, time, big guy, elephant in the room.
+Come on, Time, big guy, elephant in the room.

-This, by the way, this ought to let you guys in the drive-by's know what's what you know.
+This, by the way, this ought to let you guys in the drive-bys know what's, you know, you made the same mistake with McCain.

-It's gonna be the same thing here.
+It's going to be the same thing here.

-Same thing with the uh the Hispanic vote.
+Same thing with the Hispanic vote.

 No, let me grab a quick phone call.